inversify/InversifyJS/README.md

 We need a good OO design ([SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [Composite Reuse](https://en.wikipedia.org/wiki/Composition_over_inheritance), etc.) to protect ourselves from these threats.
 The problem is that OO design is difficult and that is exactly why we created InversifyJS.

-InversifyJS is a tool that helps JavaScript developers to write code with a good OO design.
+InversifyJS is a tool that helps JavaScript developers write code with good OO design.

 ## Philosophy
 InversifyJS has been developed with 4 main goals: